formidablejs/formidablejs.org/docs/frontend.md

 By default Formidable uses Imba for its frontend development.
 You can build your frontend either as a single-page application or as a web application.

-#### Web Application
+#### Multi-page Application

-To build a web application, use the `formidable new` command with the following flags:
+To build a multi-page application, use the `formidable new` command with the following flags:

 ```bash
 formidable new example-app --type "full-stack" --stack "imba" --scaffolding "blank"